TheSolaAI/sola-application/README.md

-# Sola AI : AI Voice assistant for Solana
+# Sola AI: AI Voice Assistant for Solana

-Sola AI is a personalized AI voice assistant that bridges Solana blockchain technology and AI through hands free user experience.
+Sola AI is a personalized AI voice assistant that bridges Solana blockchain technology and AI through a hands-free user experience.

 ![Product](https://github.com/user-attachments/assets/b96d6d69-f30d-4d79-9229-973ffe6561f2)

 ## Overview

-This application provides a seamless interaction between the user, OpenAI, and blockchain data and on-chain interaction using voice and text through a robust architecture.
+This application provides seamless interaction between the user, OpenAI, and blockchain data using voice and text.
 Key features include:

-* **Real-time Communication:** Utilizes WebRTC for seamless voice and text communication between the client and OpenAI, ensuring a robust and responsive user experience.
+* **Real-time Communication:** Utilizes WebRTC for seamless voice and text communication.
-* **Modern Frontend:** The client is built with Vite React and styled with Tailwind CSS, providing a responsive and modern user interface.
+* **Modern Frontend:** Built with Vite React and styled with Tailwind CSS.
-* **Scalable Backend:** Employs a microservices architecture to handle blockchain data processing based on user queries.
-This design allows the client to scale efficiently without being burdened by complex data handling.
+* **Scalable Backend:** Employs a microservices architecture for efficient data processing.
-* **Blockchain Data Filtering:** Microservices filter and process blockchain data according to user queries, significantly reducing client-side overhead and improving performance.
+* **Blockchain Data Filtering:** Microservices filter and process blockchain data based on user queries.
-* **Blockchain Interactions:** The application Solana on-chain interactions (like transfer, swap etc..) from the client side.
+* **Blockchain Interactions:** Supports Solana on-chain interactions (e.g., transfer, swap).

-> Centralized Server Migration (Previous Version): <br>
-The previous version of Sola AI leveraged a centralized server to manage the connection between the client application and OpenAI.
-You can find the code for this version here: [Previous Application](https://github.com/The-SolaAI/sola-application/tree/Previous-Application).

-**Important Note:** Blockchain interactions from the previous application haven't been fully migrated to the current version yet.
-This functionality is under development and will be integrated in a future update.

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Ensure you have the following:

-* Node.js and npm installed.
-We recommend using [nvm](https://github.com/nvm-sh/nvm) to manage Node.js versions.
+* Node.js and npm (use [nvm](https://github.com/nvm-sh/nvm) to manage Node.js versions)
-* A GitHub account.
+* A GitHub account
-* Access to the OpenAI API key.
+* Access to the OpenAI API key
-* Access to the Helius API key.
+* Access to the Helius API key
-* Solana RPC URL.
+* Solana RPC URL

 ## Installation

-To set up the project locally, follow these steps:
+To set up the project locally:

 1. Clone the repository: